cp3402-students/project-team-02/deployment.md

    1. Name the branch based on the changes/feature to be made, e.g. `header-dev`
 6. Open the local site's root folder `public` in _PHPStorm_
 7. Make changes to the files from `countrytheme` in _PHPStorm_
-8. Commit the changes in _GitHub Desktop_
+8. Commit the changes and push in _GitHub Desktop_
-9. Push the commits in _GitHub Desktop_
+9. Merge commit the branch into `main` remotely
-10. Merge commit the branch into `main` in _GitHub Desktop_ or remotely, deleting the branch
+   1. Communicate with teammates to approve the merge and resolve conflicts
-    1. Communicate with teammates to approve of the merge and resolve conflicts
+10. Delete the branch remotely
 11. Repeat steps 4-10 for every important change/feature

-#### Testing and Automation
+### Testing and Automation

-Task runners like Gulp allow for file observation and modification.
-By setting up WIP STYLING
+Task runners like Gulp allow for automatic file observation and modification.
+By syncing to the browser and constantly running watch functions, changes made to the Sass files will dynamically update the CSS stylesheet, making testing more effective.

 1. Install [Gulp](https://gulpjs.com/)
    1. See documentation [here](https://gulpjs.com/docs/en/getting-started/quick-start)